AngMcL/sc2_canada_variants/README.md

 * problematic sites https://github.com/W-L/ProblematicSites_SARS-CoV2/blob/master/problematic_sites_sarsCov2.vcf

 ## Usage
-The readme files in the individual subfolders have details on running scripts
+The readme files in the individual subfolders have details on running scripts.
+This repo does not include a reproducible example with fake data, as in the previous repo for the first two waves of SARS-CoV-2, and GISAID data cannot be shared publicly, therefore inputs reference files not included in the repo.
+Inputs and output would have to be modified to run the script locally.

 ## Thank you
 * GISAID.org